The AI Wrapper Market in 2025

 How much is the AI wrapper market projected to grow?

-The AI wrapper market is growing at 35-45% annually through 2030, outpacing the broader AI market significantly.
+The AI wrapper market is growing at 35-45% annually through 2030, significantly outpacing the broader AI market.

 API costs are plummeting with GPT-4 prices dropping 80% in two months, improving wrapper unit economics.
-But the 90-92% failure rate means most AI startups die within their first year despite massive opportunity.
+However, the 90-92% failure rate means most AI startups die within their first year despite massive opportunity.

 AI wrapper startups raising Series A command 2-3x higher valuations than traditional SaaS, with median rounds at $16 million versus $7 million.
 Cursor hit $9 billion valuation after scaling from $1 million to $100 million ARR in just 12 months.